SiteSupra/sitesupra-docs/docs/installation.rst

 Installing and configuring SiteSupra
 ====================================

-As SiteSupra is based on Symfony components, and manages dependencies with composer, the installation process is pretty straightforward; however, you may consider checking :doc:`requirements` first.
+SiteSupra is based on Symfony components and manages dependencies with composer.
+The installation process is pretty straightforward.
+However, you may consider checking :doc:`requirements` first.

 Cloning SiteSupra
 -----------------

 SiteSupra source code is hosted at `github <https://github.com/SiteSupra/sitesupra>`_.
+Clone or checkout SiteSupra into your work folder.

 .. code-block:: bash